Efficient Error-tolerant Search on Knowledge Graphs: Experimental Evaluation

-Since selectivity estimation is a core component of our cost model, we first assess the quality of our selectivity estimation.
-To do so, we measure the correlation between the actual number of candidates and the estimated number of candidates using the selectivity.
-In our case, the selectivity is used in choosing a query starting node and for cost comparisons, hence, a relative ordering of the selectivity values is sufficient in theses cases.
-Therefore, we chose Spearman's rank correlation between estimate and actual selectivities, which shows the monotonic relationship of the two variables.
-The experiments are in the context of WCED and EXED algorithms.
-Let ``exact'' denote the exact selectivity estimation, ``ub-path'' and ``ub-adj'' denote the upper bound of the selectivity estimations respectively assuming that path labels and adjacent labels are independent.
-Figure \ref{fig:sels} shows that although ``exact'' has the better correlation ($0.96$) than ``ub-adj'' and ``ub-path'' for queries with $2$ edges, the correlation decreases rapidly for queries with a large number of edges, with about 0.55 correlation for queries with $10$ edges.
-In contrast, the upper-bound selectivity estimations remain stable with different numbers of query edges in both WCED and EXED (with correlation between $0.7$ and $0.96$ and significance level between $3.08E-64$ and $5.38E-16$).
-We conclude that there is strong positive correlation between the selectivity estimation and the actual selectivity and that we can safely use this selectivity estimation for the choice of a query starting node and cost comparisons.
+\para{Effectiveness of the selectivity estimation} Figure \ref{fig:sels} shows the correlation between our selectivity estimates and the actual selectivitity for WCED, measured in terms of the Spearman's rank correlation, which shows the monotonic relationship between the variables.
+In our case, the selectivity is used in choosing a query starting node and for cost comparisons, hence, a relative ordering of the selectivity values is sufficient.
+In the figure, ``exact'' denotes our selectivity estimate under the independence assumption (as discussed in Section~\ref{sec:exactCostModel}), whereas ``ub-path'' and ``ub-adj'' denote the upper bounds of the selectivity estimations respectively assuming that labels in a path and labels of edges adjacent to a node are independent.
+Both exact and upper bound estimates perform well (correlation over 0.55) for a large range of query sizes, with exact performing better (correlation $0.96$) for queries that have 2 edges whereas the upper bound performing better for larger query sizes.
+Similar result was observed for EXED (not shown for brevity).